cosmos/security/README.md

 # Security

+Please check out our Bounty program located at [https://hackerone.com/cosmos](https://hackerone.com/cosmos)!

-To report a security issue, please use the project's instructions for reporting a security issue.
+To report a security issue, please use the corresponding project's instructions for reporting a security issue.
 This repository is a read-only mirror.

 ## Project Templates